Xutong-Qiu/CSI-Capture/Nexmon_Raspi/FrameInjection/readme.md

 ## B) Header installation
 ### 1. Perform initial setup.
 - Insert the SD card into your Raspberry Pi 3B+ and boot it.
-- Connect the Pi using an Ethernet cable.
+- Connect the Pi to a router using an Ethernet cable.
-- Get its LAN IP address using LANScan apps/tools.
+- Get its LAN IP address using LANScan apps/tools or check on the router.
-- ssh pi@ipaddr
+- ssh pi@itsipaddr
 - Initial setup using ```sudo raspi-config```:
   - Set up a new password.
   - Set up wireless network access: country, SSID, password.
+- Set up SSH keys for automatic login
+  - ssh-copy-id pi@itsipaddr

 ### 2. Copy Linux headers for 5.10.63-v7+ kernel.
 Note: ```sudo apt install raspberrypi-kernel-headers``` will install newer headers incompatible with the kernel/Nexmon codes.
 Therefore, we manually download and copy the headers.